mxie/operations/README.md

 Our open source and online resources are freely available to anyone for use in furthering our mission.
-This support of independent communities all over the world governed by open source license agreements and terms of service.
+This support of independent communities all over the world is governed by open source license agreements and terms of service.

 For details about who runs our operations and writes this guide, see [CONTRIBUTING](CONTRIBUTING.md)